libuv/libuv/docs/src/process.rst

     Sends the specified signal to the given PID.
 Check the documentation on :c:ref:`signal` for signal support, specially on Windows.

+.. c:function:: int uv_sigqueue(int pid, int signum, int sigval)

+    Sends the specified signal to the given PID with specified value.
+    This function is not implemented on Windows and MacOS, where it returns ``UV_ENOTSUP``.

 .. c:function:: uv_pid_t uv_process_get_pid(const uv_process_t* handle)

     Returns `handle->pid`.